yahiarefaiea/nuotron-2wwd-survey/README.md

 # Nuotron 2 Weeks Web Design Survey

-A tiny survey we built to have feedback before starting our workshops series called `2 Weeks Web Design`.
+A tiny survey we built to have a feedback before starting our workshops series called `2 Weeks Web Design`.

 ## Used Commands